 These factors are not just unique to Sweden, of course; many of them can be replicated.
 Estonia, for example, is also very small—around 1.3 million people—and very young.
 Yet, it is now starting to become one of the leaders in the use of digital technologies, particularly in e-government and security.

 Another standout nation is South Korea.
 Due in large part to a very determined policy of digitization, it is now the most connected society in the world and boasts very high internet speeds.
 Meanwhile, its vigorous entrepreneurial environment has been churning out a long list of successful apps and has birthed some of Asia’s biggest brands.

 Still, with connectivity comes risk.

-It should go without saying that the rights that we have in the analogue world should be replicated in the digital world.
 In the Internet Governance Report, I discuss how the future of the internet hangs in the balance.
 The internet isn’t just about opportunity.
 It can also unleash dangerous new forces on the world: malicious data breaches, uneven and unequal financial gains, and cyber crime.
 It can also allow unscrupulous governments to manipulate their citizens in new ways.

 To combat this, we must advocate for the human rights of digital citizens.
 The UN Declaration of Human Rights was written before the digital age.
 It applies to the freedom of speech, the freedom of information, the right to be respected, and the right to privacy.
 Now we need new, strict laws regulating when the legal authorities of a country should interfere with people’s private lives.
 We also need to extend the rule of law to cyberspace, to ensure that our legal systems are as prepared for online crimes as they are offline.
 Innovation and growth require legal certainty, not a Wild West mentality.